Robbie Grossman Player Props: Rangers vs. Dodgers

 Robbie Grossman At The Plate

-- In 29 of 69 games this season, he has scored, and seven of those games included multiple runs.
+- In 29 of 70 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.